redhat-developer/app-services-cli/docs/commands/rhoas_status.md

 ### Options

 ```
-      --name string     Name of the context
-  -o, --output string   Specify the output format.
-Choose from: "json", "yaml", "yml"
+  -o, --output string   Format in which to display the status of your services (choose from: "json", "yml", "yaml")
 ```

 ### Options inherited from parent commands